theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg/J .
 >
 #
 > “ Herald , read  the accusation ! ” said the King    .
 # .
 NSg/V  .
 NSg/V D   NSg        . .
-V/J  D   NPrSg .
+V/J  D   NPrSg/J .
 >
 #
 > On this the White   Rabbit blew    three blasts on the trumpet , and then    unrolled the